Kristinnai/hiring-remote-java.dev./README.md

 # hiring-remote-
-Looking for bright .net developers from kenya to join our team.
+Looking for bright java developers from kenya to join our team.
 If you're one of them cntact me for more info